tbarbette/npf/README.md

-This tool has also less options than Regressor, you should use this last one to create your tests and tune parameters on one repository and then only use compare.py.
+This tool has also less options than Regressor, you should use this last one to create your tests and tune parameters on one repository and then only use npf-compare.py.
 Comparator has no options for statistics.

-###Which one to use
+### Which one to use
-Use regression.py for development, trying big matrices of configuration, get extended graph and customized tests for each testies.
+Use npf-run.py for development, trying big matrices of configuration, get extended graph and customized tests for each testies.

-Use watcher.py with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.
+Use npf-watch.py with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.

-Use compare.py to compare multiple Click instances, typically in research paper or to asser that an idea of you is good, showing the generated graphs to assert your sayings.
+Use npf-compare.py to compare multiple Click instances, typically in research paper or to asser that an idea of you is good, showing the generated graphs to assert your sayings.